Traditional Irish Colcannon

 3. 03

-While the potatoes steam, melt 2 tablespoons of butter in a large skillet over medium heat.
-Add the sliced cabbage, a 2 tablespoon splash of water, and a pinch of salt.
-Cover and cook for 5 to 7 minutes, tossing occasionally, until deeply wilted, tender, and sweet.
+In a large skillet, melt 2 tablespoons of butter over medium heat.
+Add the finely shredded cabbage and a pinch of salt, sautéing gently for 5 to 7 minutes until the cabbage is deeply softened, tender, and wilted.

 4. 04